 Of course you can always contact the Salvation Army.
 Phone 525-9401.
-The local branch runs an Emergency Assistance Program, and this program provides financial assistance and help for paying bills and debts.
-Receive supplementary aid and support such as food, clothing, prescription drugs, furniture, and household items to local families and individuals in emergency or crisis situations.
+The local branch runs an Emergency Assistance Program.
+They also have free seasonal stuff, including Thanksgiving dinners, school supplies, and Angel Tree Christmas gifts.
+This program from the charity provides financial assistance and help for paying bills and debts.
+Receive supplementary aid and support such as free food, clothing, prescription drugs, furniture, and household items to local families and individuals in emergency or crisis situations.
 Find more information on Knoxville Salvation Army centers.

 Second Harvest Food Bank can be contacted if you need food for your next meal.
 They run assistance programs including Food for Kids, Knoxville Harvest, and provides cased food to those in need.
 Phone number is 521-0000.

 Volunteer Ministry Center and the The Bush Family Refuge provides utility bill assistance as funding allows.
 To be qualified for aid, you must live in Knox County Tennessee and in addition VMC asks that your unpaid utility bill be under $100 to qualify for assistance from the program.
 Dial 524-3926.